By Debbie Block-Schwenk

 [I ran into her years later at the OutWrite conference.
 She still had beautiful green eyes.
 But she’d cut her hair.]

-We went to the 1993 March on Washington with Kevin’s old college friend the year after we graduated.
+We went on to the 1993 March on Washington with Kevin’s old college friend the year after we graduated.
 We sat three together in the back of the bus.
 People wondered what our relationship was.
 I wondered.

 I told Kevin later that year, “I think I might be bisexual.”
 He wasn’t surprised.